 International WIMA rally 2011 Great Britain – a summary:

-Me and Anneli arrived late to the rally on Monday.
+Anneli and I arrived late to the rally on Monday.
 Actually too late, rally control were chasing us with dinner tickets and rushed us to the restaurant.
-We had been busy all day, having seen the ruined Abbey, bought souvenirs (the book Dracula – of course) ridden in the Moors and later in the Dales, had potato soup in a Biker café and then finally arrived at the site for the rally happily unaware that we were late.
+We had been busy all day, having seen the ruined Abbey, bought souvenirs (the book Dracula – of course) ridden through the Moors and later the Dales, had potato soup in a Biker café and then finally arrived at the site for the rally, happily unaware that we were late.

-The next day both Anneli and I had the presidents’ meeting.
+The next day both Anneli and I had the presidents’ meeting to attend to.
 While she is the actual president of Estonian WIMA, I was the stand in for Sweden, being the only Swede attending.
 It was interesting to learn how things are decided and what questions were brought up.
 Four new countries had applied for membership in WIMA and all were voted in.
-I look forward to future rallies in India, Korea, Hungary and Caruso.
-After this we decided to let the bikes stay in the parking lot and instead investigate what Lancaster could offer.
+I look forward to future rallies in India, Korea, Hungary and Curacao.
+After this, we decided to let the bikes stay in the parking lot and instead investigate what Lancaster could offer.
 It was nice to give the body a rest and walk around a bit.

 The rally provided a ticket to the castle.
 Apparently, it is still a running court so no pictures were allowed but the guide himself was a bit of an actor and the whole thing quite amusing.
 We could even try out the old prison cells if we wanted.

-In the late afternoon I went for a walk.
-I wanted to try out one of the suggested routes in the city guide.
-Unfortunately it was very hard to follow the instructions so I got lost a bit and got back so late it was difficult to find a pub that still served food.
+In the late afternoon I went for a walk since I wanted to try out one of the suggested routes in the city guide.
+Unfortunately, it was very hard to follow the instructions so I got a bit lost and got back so late it was difficult to find a pub still serving food.
 Hmmm, in England the kitchen closes when it opens in Spain.

 The day after, (I have now officially lost the track of time) we went for riding in the Lake District and the Cumbria mountains.
 Fantastic views!
 Enjoyable ride as well, for most of the time.
 There were some really tricky bits with rough tarmac and gravel but for most of the time the roads were really nice.

 The next day I got the chain tightened.
 I had been riding about 5000 kilometers after getting the new chain and it was slack.
-It was amazing to see how many people who got involved in this, helping out with tool and offering expertise.
+It was amazing to see how many people who got involved in this, helping out with tools and offering expertise.
 After this was sorted I went riding a bit on my own.
-The day was completed with the presidents’ dinner.
+The day ended with the presidents’ dinner.
 Yum yum!

-Finally, Saturday morning, and farewell.
+Lastly, it is Saturday morning and time to say farewell.
 It is hard to leave a rally not promising to attend next year.
 But who knows what time brings so for me it is, “until next time”.
 It is not possible to travel like this every summer.